ktsn/vue-template-loader/README.md

 #### `>>>` combinator

-There are cases you may want to style children components. e.g. using a third party component.
-In such cases, you can use `>>>` combinator to apply styles to any descendant elements of a scoped styled element.
+There are cases where you may want to style children components e.g. using a third party component.
+In such cases, you can use the `>>>` (/deep/) combinator to apply styles to any descendant elements of a scoped styled element.

 Input: